Stephen Minarik: Life

-Minarik also earned the ire of State Senator Serphin Maltese for leading a successful push to revamp the state committee's bylaws, and to include the Log Cabin Republicans on the State GOP's executive committee.
+Minarik also earned the ire of State Senator Serphin R. Maltese for leading a successful push to revamp the state committee's bylaws, and to include the Log Cabin Republicans on the State GOP's executive committee.
 Stated Minarik, in the Republican Party we are allowed to have diversity of opinion.
 While I may agree with Serph Maltese on many of the issues, particularly with regard to the Log Cabin Republican group, that doesn't mean they shouldn't be allowed to sit at our table and be part of our party.
 Inclusion won, and inclusion won handily.
 I'm happy about that.

 Minarik was a vocal booster of former Massachusetts Governor William F. Weld's candidacy for governor, and unsuccessfully pushed for the party to run moderate Republican candidates for governor and United States Senate.
 In June 2006, the State Republican Committee proceeded to nominate a conservative slate of candidates not favored by Minarik, including Gubernatorial nominee John Faso.
 Minarik prevailed on Weld to drop out of the Gubernatorial election to unify the party behind Faso.

 Faso faced questions during the campaign regarding his conservatism, his anti-abortion position and his lobbying activities.
 The Faso-led ticket lost all statewide offices to the Democrats for the first time in 60 years, and lost three Congressional seats.
 This included losses to Governor Eliot L. Spitzer and State Comptroller Alan Hevesi; both of whom would later resign their offices in disgrace.
 Minarik stepped down as chairman shortly after the 2006 elections.

 In 2008, he stepped down as chairman of the Monroe County Republican Committee at the request of Maggie Brooks.

 Minarik was a stroke survivor who reported developing a preference for country music after the incident.

 He lived resided in Webster, New York, and was a partner in a political consulting firm, Impact Communications, LLC.